We maintain, rebuild, and build new pipe organs.

 Zion Lutheran, Oakland

-We maintain this lovely Möller/DeCamp 1902 tracker organ
+We maintain this lovely Möller/DeCamp 1902 tracker organ at St. John the Evangelist, San Francisco.

-Charles Rus, organist for this recording
+Charles Rus is the organist for this recording.

 Woodland, California: new case work, new chests, some new pipe work, MIDI, multi-level combination action, totally refurbished console with recessed castors to make it moveable, and added antiphonal organ in the back.